-- migrants from Venezuela in domestic transit by providing hot meals and food supplies as well as through strengthening infrastructure (including communal kitchens) and the provision of cooking equipment in transit sites and unofficial settlements in Colchane and Lobito.
+- Strengthen access to food for refugees and migrants from Venezuela in domestic transit by providing hot meals and food supplies as well as through strengthening infrastructure (including communal kitchens) and the provision of cooking equipment in transit sites and unofficial settlements in Colchane and Lobito.
 Prepared meals and food supplies will be adapted to Venezuelan cuisine.
 Priority will be given to children and adolescents, pregnant or lactating women and people with specific needs and/or chronic diseases. - Provide information to refugees and migrants from Venezuela on healthy and nutritional food to respond to food insecurity challenges while in-domestic transit, with special attention in the northern regions (Arica and Parinacota, Tarapacá, and Antofagasta).
 R4V partners will promote community cooking programmes that provide information regarding healthy and balanced diets.